Flood Insurance 101: Getting Started Selling Flood Insurance

 Per the Flood Disaster Protection Act of 1973 and the National Flood Insurance Reform Act of 1994, homes and businesses in high-risk flood areas (SFHAs) with mortgages from federally regulated, supervised, and insured lenders are required to have flood insurance.
 And if federally required, the insurance payment must be escrowed.
 While flood insurance is not federally required if your client lives in a moderate- to low-risk flood area, a lender may still require them to have insurance.

-Agents need to be aware that lenders typically require only the amount of the loan (up to the NFIP maximum) which could be less than the value of the home.
-If this amount is chosen, your clients may be underinsured, may not receive replacement cost for repair of flood damage if it is their principal residence, and may not have their personal contents covered.
+Lenders typically require only the amount of the loan (up to the NFIP maximum) which could be less than the value of the home.
+If this amount is chosen, your clients may be underinsured.
 Review their coverages carefully with them and have them sign a declination form if they want only what the lender requires.

 Previous recipients of disaster assistance